 We encourage all prospective students to attend our Audition Workshop prior to their audition.
 The Workshop is a great opportunity for caregivers and students to meet the judges and ask questions about the audition process.
 The Audition Workshop is for all majors: Dance, Music, Theatre, and Visual Arts & Design.

-The admissions process for all majors consists of submitting an Application and a Video or Portfolio Audition.
+The admissions process for all majors consists of submitting an Application and completing in person arts audition (and portfolio upload for VAD).
 However, the audition requirements and judging criteria vary.
-Please be sure to review your chosen area of study prior to auditioning:DanceMusic - InstrumentalMusic - VocalTheatreVisual Arts & Design
+Please be sure to review your chosen area of study prior to auditioning:DanceMusic - InstrumentalMusic - VocalMusic- Media Entertainment ProductionTheatreVisual Arts & Design

 Who can apply to attend BAA?

 We’re looking for students who are passionate about the arts.
 All interested students, regardless of experience, are encouraged to apply.
 BAA considers applicants for all grades.
-Applicants applying for 10th and 11th grade who pass their audition are placed on a standby list until a seat becomes available.
+Please note that applicants applying for grades 10-12 who pass their audition are automatically placed on a waitlist until a seat becomes available.

 Do you provide interpretation services?

-We are happy to provide Spanish and American Sign Language interpreters for any of our events.
-Please request services two weeks prior to the event by contacting the Admissions office: firstname.lastname@example.org.
+We are happy to provide language interpreters for any of our events.
+Please request services two weeks prior to the event by contacting the Admissions office: email@example.com.

 I have an IEP/504 Plan, do I need to tell you prior to my audition?